 - 1. Unprotected sides and edges:

-- (a) Except as provided elsewhere in this section, managers, and supervisors must ensure each employee on a walking-working surface with an unprotected side or edge that is 4 feet or more above a lower level is protected from falling by one or more of the following:
+- (a) except as provided elsewhere in this section, managers, and supervisors must ensure that each employee on a walking-working surface with an unprotected side or edge that is 4 feet or more above a lower level is protected from falling by one or more of the following:

-- (1) Guardrail systems;
+- (1) guardrail systems;

-- (2) Safety net systems; or
+- (2) safety net systems; or

-- (3) Personal fall protection systems, such as personal fall arrest, travel restraint, or positioning systems.
+- (3) personal fall protection systems, such as personal fall arrest, travel restraint, or positioning systems;

 - 2. Hoist areas:

 - (a) Management must ensure:

-- (1) That each employee in a hoist area is protected from falling 4 feet or more to a lower level by:
+- (1) that each employee in a hoist area is protected from falling 4 feet or more to a lower level by:

-- a.
-A guardrail system;
+- a. a guardrail system;

-- b.
-A personal fall arrest system; or
+- b. a personal fall arrest system; or

-- c.
-A travel restraint system.
+- c. a travel restraint system.

-- (2) When any portion of a guardrail system, gate, or chains is removed, and an employee must lean through or over the edge of the access opening to facilitate hoisting, the employee is protected from falling by a personal fall arrest system. - (3) If grab handles are installed at hoist areas, they are: - a.
-At least 12 inches long; - b.
-Mounted to provide at least 3 inches of clearance from the frame or opening; and - c.
-Capable of withstanding a maximum horizontal pull-out force equal to two times the maximum intended load or 200 pounds, whichever is greater.
+- (2) when any portion of a guardrail system, gate, or chains is removed, and an employee must lean through or over the edge of the access

+opening to facilitate hoisting, the employee is protected from falling by a personal fall arrest system.

+- (3) that if grab handles are installed at hoist areas, they are: - a. at least 12 inches long; - b. mounted to provide at least 3 inches of clearance from the frame or opening; - c. capable of withstanding a maximum horizontal pull-out force equal to two times the maximum intended load or 200 pounds, whichever is greater.